Ezzhingy/detectree2-application/README.md

 - Currently, the task IP is being run on `http`, which the `https` frontend cannot hit due to mixed content headers (CORS error)
 - The temporary solution is to use the https://cors-anywhere.herokuapp.com as a proxy, but this proxy requires an activation link which expires every 24 hours
-- A real solution would be to implement your own reverse proxy, which can be done through nginx and https
+- A real solution would be to add https to nginx, which can be done using Certbot

 #### Frontend